Load Tests¶

 Note 2: you can get the token when debugging any of the three web test above.
 Authorization class has a breakpoint to get the authorization token when debugging a web test.
 Manually, just copy and paste it as the value of authorization setting before running or debugging some of the following web or load tests below.

-details before having a look at some Web and Load Tests with context parameters
+Note 3. have a look at the Web Tests without context parameters details before having a look at some Web and Load Tests with context parameters:

 1. ContextEffectivePermissionsTest webtest¶